foo123/FILTER.js/readme.md

 * Hue Extractor: extract a range of hues from the image
 * AlphaMask: apply another image as an alpha mask to the target image
 * Threshold: apply general (full 32bit thresholds) thresholding to an image
-* YCbCrConverter: convert the image to YCbCr color space
+* YCbCrConverter: convert the image to YCbCr color space (similar filter exists also in ColorMatrixFilter)
 * Bokeh: apply a fast Bokeh (Depth-of-Field) effect to an image